 Winter is fast approaching with fall clean up of leaves and downed branches, and whistling winds with colder temperatures.
 Below are some of the scheduled events during the next two months.
-In addition to the newsletters every two months, there will be additional information in between from our “Bits and Pieces” e-mail system Constant Contact, telling us of any other activities, programs or information updates in the meantime.
+In addition to the church newsletters every two months, there will be additional information from our “Bits and Pieces” e-mail system Constant Contact telling us of any other activities, programs or information updates to fill in the gaps between newsletters.
 Sign up for that to keep informed and keep looking at the church website!

 By the time you read this we will have had a general meeting to review and look more deeply at our proposed New Structure pictured below.
 Suffice it to say that we hope this will allow us maximum participation of all of you with fewer long term time constraints like in the old committee structure.